huntercaron/email-template/README.md

 ### Contributing

 If anyone would like to contribute, please feel free!
 I'd appreciate it.

+Additional Features that I'd love to add:
-Would love some help to add more rich text features like bold & inline links.
+- Rich text features like bold & inline links
+- A selection of template links on the main page that you can use as a starting point

 Thanks to [Saba](https://twitter.com/SabaSob) & [Peri](https://twitter.com/perilanglois) for helping with this.